UltimateTimmeh/dotfiles/README.md

 - ssh
 - Sublime Text 3
 - TAVIguide-pp
-- Xfce Terminal (includes installation of .bashrc)
+- Xfce Terminal (includes .bashrc)

 ## To do

-- Add cleaner verbosity in installation scripts.
-- Turn "Debian tips and tricks" into markdown instead of plain text.
+- Add "Debian tips and tricks" to this file.
+- Add full Debian Stretch installation procedure.
 - Add list of custom system keyboard shortcuts (e.g. Ctrl+Alt+F to open file manager).
+- Find a way to automatically install system keyboard shortcuts.
 - Add MITRALguide-pp and new TAVIguide-pp config files.
-- Improve backup so files with the chance of files with the same name overwriting each other is lower.
 - Make alias 'pyformex' general with $HOME.
-- Automatically edit/replace vtk init file after installing pyFormex dependencies.
 - Add instructions for setting the behavior of the 'PgUp' key in the terminal.
 - Remove downloaded .deb file after installation.
 - Add more automatic software installations:

-  - pyformex extras
   - Sublime Text 3 Packages